 The goal is to provide the public with easy access to reliable, science-based information about vaccines and vaccinations, and to help combat vaccine misinformation in Europe.
 This can help individuals and communities make informed decisions that can reduce the spread of vaccine-preventable diseases, and protect individual and public health.

 All the information on our website is reviewed and approved by a team of vaccine and public health experts , and it is intended to help you protect yourself and your community from vaccine-preventable diseases.

 The European Commission is the EU's executive body.
 It represents the interests of the European Union as a whole.
 The Commission is committed to make Europe a healthier, safer place, where citizens can be confident that their interests are protected.

 Learn more about European Commission activities on vaccination

 Learn more about the Directorate-General for Health and Food Safety, the department responsible for food safety and public health policies

 European Centre for Disease Prevention and Control

+The European Centre for Disease Prevention and Control (ECDC) is an EU scientific agency that aims to strengthen Europe's defences against infectious diseases.
 In the area of vaccine-preventable diseases, ECDC provides regular surveillance data and scientific advice on vaccines, monitors disease outbreaks and develops materials to support communication on immunisation.